jessmucklow/TopDog/README.md

 - Render a pet's profile page.

-- Add the capability to edit and delete posts by user who created them.
+- Add the capability to edit and delete posts by the user who created them.

 - Limit users to only one rating per post, and cannot rate their own posts.